Alfresco/alfresco-js-api/docs/PeopleApi.md

 <a name="getFavoriteSite"></a>
 # **getFavoriteSite**
-> FavoriteSite getFavoriteSite(personIdsiteId, , opts)
+> SiteEntry getFavoriteSite(personIdsiteId, , opts)

 Get a favorite site